• Home

 Michael Archer was born and raised in Oakland, California, and served for a year in South Vietnam as a U.S. Marine, which included the 77-day siege of Khe Sanh in 1968.

-Michael’s third book in the trilogy, The Gunpowder Prince: How Marine Corps Captain Mirza Munir Baig Saved Khe Sanh, received the Marine Corps Heritage Foundation’s 2019 award for "distinguished book of biographical literature.”
+Michael’s third book in the trilogy, The Gunpowder Prince: How Marine Corps Captain Mirza Munir Baig Saved Khe Sanh, received the Marine Corps Heritage Foundation’s 2019 Colonel Joseph Alexander Award for distinguished biographical literature.

 Battle of Khe Sanh